Cray-HPE/docs-csm/troubleshooting/known_issues/mellanox_lacp_individual.md

 # Mellanox lacp-individual limitations

-- Limitation
+## Description

-If you shut down a port while on an NCN via `ip link set dev mgmt0 down` and have lacp-individual running on either one or both the MLAG ports on a mellanox MLAG pair you will lose connection to that NCN.
+In some failover/maintenance scenarios admins may want to shutdown one port of the bond on an NCN.
+Due to the way Mellanox handles `lacp-individual` mode the ports need to be shutdown from the switch instead of the NCN.

-- Workaround
+## Fix

 Shut down the port on the switch instead of the NCN.